This traditional girl’s bedroom layers a variety of textures and prints in blush pink colors for a beautiful and classic design.

 The key to infusing the best pink color into a girl’s room is to create a sense of balance.
 Avoid using the exact same shade of pink on every surface of your decor.
-Instead, keep pink as the backdrop and incorporate complementary colors and textures throughout.
-Neutrals and a variety of pink hues that contrast with your walls guarantees your girl’s bedroom design will be contemporary and stylish in every way.
+Instead, use on the bedroom walls or as an accent wall and incorporate complementary colors and textures throughout.
+Neutrals and a variety of pink hues that contrast with your walls is the best way to create the perfect balance.

 RELATED: Best Greige Paint Colors – Our Top Grey/Beige Shades for your Home

 Be sure to check out our other paint color reviews for more inspiration.